 (with Nicholas Bloom, Philip Bunn, Paul Mizen, and Gregory Thwaites)

-Other versions: Bank of England Staff Working Paper; CFM Working Paper (May 2024 version)
+Other versions: Bank of England Staff Working Paper; CFM Working Paper (May 2024 version); VoxEU column (2024)

 Abstract: This paper documents that surprise election outcomes - measured as deviations between realised vote shares and expected vote shares based on a newly constructed dataset of opinion polls and party and candidate vote shares close to election day - are causing non-negligible short-term contractions in economic activity.
 We find that, on average, a percentage point higher surprise is associated with a 0.37 percentage point lower year-on-year growth rate one year after the election.
 These effects are only present in countries with strong democracies and seem to operate mainly through increased economic policy uncertainty and lower investment growth over a window of up to eight quarters after an election.
 In addition, surprise performances of left-wing political parties and in elections with transitions to left-wing governments are associated with the largest effects on the economy.